stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

     CommunitiesService.fetchCommByMemberUuid("193F1CE8-E10A-4B9A-B933-C8ECD6C072E4", "0000000042")
     ```

+    !!! note
-    **Note:** The Member's UUID is the External LDAP identifier for a specific user.
+    The Member's UUID is the External LDAP identifier for a specific user.
 Use one of the following commands to return the user's external ID for use in this command.

     -   CommunitiesMemberService.getMemberExtIdByEmail\("email"\)
     -   CommunitiesMemberService.getMemberExtIdByLogin\("login"\)